sarto38/real-time-dashboard/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+## Development Setup

+Ensure that you have the latest version of the Angular language service extension installed in your IDE to avoid incorrect diagnostics.
+This project uses Angular 19.

+1. Open your IDE (e.g., VS Code).
+2. Go to Extensions (Ctrl+Shift+X).
+3. Search for "Angular Language Service".
+4. Update the extension if an update is available.

 ## Code scaffolding

 Angular CLI includes powerful code scaffolding tools.
 To generate a new component, run: